hwndmaster/trip2print/README.md

 # Trip to Print
-A WinForms application which converts KMZ/KML files to a handy HTML report
+A WPF application which converts KMZ/KML files to a handy HTML report

 # Usage
 1. Download and compile with [Visual Studio 2015](https://www.visualstudio.com)